-The Safety, Warranty, and Setup Guide provided with your computer contains important safety information, product warranty terms, initial setup procedure, and legal notices.
-Ensure that you read and understand all safety information in the Safety, Warranty, and Setup Guide before using your computer.
+The Safety and Warranty Guide provided with your computer contains important safety information, product warranty terms, and legal notices.
+Ensure that you read and understand all safety information in the Safety and Warranty Guide before using your computer.

 In addition, read and understand Chapter 1 "Read this first: Important safety information" on page 1 before using your computer.
 This preface provides additional safety information that applies to topics and tasks described in this User Guide.